 On My Way is based on other First Episode Psychosis programs that are evidence-based.
 The target population is young people (ages 15-30) who have experienced their first psychotic episode in the past year, and have a diagnosis on the Schizophrenia Spectrum or Bipolar with psychotic features.
 Drug-induced psychosis is exclusionary and is assessed at intake.
 Appropriate referrals will be completed for those individuals excluded from the On My Way program.
 On My Way is primarily a community-based program with the exception of medication management.
 It is the mission of the program to meet the young people where they are to provide the needed services.

 Potential referral sources will consist of High Schools, Colleges, Psychiatric Inpatient Hospitals, mental health providers, crisis intervention specialists, residential treatment facilities, self-referral etc. The Team Leader will determine eligibility using a number of pre-screening tools.
 Referrals should be made with the input and consent of the young person.
-All inquiries relating to the On My Way program and the referral process can be made to the On My Way Team Leader, Daniel Fisher, by phone (610) 325-3131 ext 27.
+All inquiries relating to the On My Way program and the referral process can be made to the Director by phone (610) 325-3131.